Yiannis123Git/ShiftUnlocked/docs/CameraProperties.md

 _Camera.MouseLocked: <span style="color: teal;">boolean</span>_

-Regardless of the variable's name, it affects the camera across all platforms.
+Regardless of the property's name, it affects the camera across all platforms.
 Setting this value to false will unlock the mouse and set the camera to a static state, where no inputs will be accepted.
 This value is intended for scenarios where the player needs to interact with some form of UI, such as an inventory menu.

 ## ZoomLocked